-Use dashboards to monitor fundamentals of the Experience Analytics system or track high-level reports on overall website performance.
+Use dashboards to monitor fundamentals of the Tealeaf system or track high-level reports on overall website performance.
 Through dashboards, you can customize your reports to meet your enterprise or personal requirements.
-The Experience Analytics system provides several preconfigured dashboards.
+The Tealeaf system provides several preconfigured dashboards.

 A dashboard displays data from a single day.
 Each dashboard is composed of one or more reporting components, which can be reports, charts, or tables.
 You can: